M-Hawk/API-Web-Server/README.md

 4. *tick_type*, represents how an ascent was climbed, i.e was it climbed first go ?, second go or did they receive help or are they currently projecting the problem
 5. *comments*, allows a climber to describe particular points of note about a climb, their perception of the grade of difficulty and potential hazards or changes
 6. *created*, timestamp of when the ascent was created
-7. *modified*, timestamp of when the ascent was last modified

 **Problems**